benbierens/constellations/spec.md

 }
 ```

-Upon receiving the request packet, if it has the information, the StarProperties column responds with:
+Upon receiving the request packet, if it has the information, the CID column responds with:
 ```js
 responsePacket = {
   header: "responseCdxCid",